jdx/mise-java/README.md

 ## Schema

-The API schema can be found in [./public/api](./public/api/index.html).
+The API schema can be found at [roast.roele.dev](https://roast.roele.dev).

 ## Build & Run